 By setting up a program with customer loyalty software, customers can sign up at checkout and your retail POS will track their progress toward a reward automatically (no punch cards necessary).

-A study on loyalty programs found 62 percent of U.S. shoppers make more store visits and purchases as a direct result of loyalty programs.
+A recent report by Bond Brand Loyalty found 66 per cent of Canadians change when or where they shop to get more points and 58 percent said they adjust how much they spend to maximize loyalty benefits.
 So what are you waiting for?
 Rewarding current customers for their loyalty not only creates buzz around your brand but also encourages your existing customers to spend more.